Marietta College: Facts and Statistics

 Private, coeducational, nonsectarian, undergraduate, residential, contemporary liberal arts founded in 1835.
 One of America’s 37 "Revolutionary Colleges," institutions with origins reaching back to the 18th century.
 Originally founded as the Muskingum Academy in 1797.

-Total enrollment for the 2014-15 academic year is 1,300 students from more than 40 states and and more than 20 countries.
+Total enrollment for the 2017-18 academic year is 1,175 students from more than 40 states and more than 10 countries.

 The College’s picturesque 90-acre campus is in Marietta, Ohio, just two blocks from downtown.
 The campus includes a state-of-the-art recreation center, planetarium and library.
 View Campus Map